 Upon considering all that happened that day, I was 15 and Teri was 17 or 18, and she literally saved my life!
 Teri came upon the scene that night, called 911 and stayed with me until the ambulance arrived, even riding in the ambulance until we arrived at the hospital in town.
 She didn’t leave me until I was transported to another hospital out of town (Mason City).
-From what I hear the medical staff and others involved thought she was a nurse!
+From what I heard later, the medical staff and others involved in my early care thought she was a nurse!

 While at the Boat Club (the club on the river has an interesting history and continues to store memories), before the lovely boat ride on the Scenic City Empress, I took a picture of a picture.
 Here’s Arthur, my neighbor in Iowa Falls for many years, skiing many moons ago.
+He really was talented!

-Here’s the waterfall on the Iowa River, (shh, it’s man made)!
-Janice is the blonde with her hand over her face.
+Here’s the waterfall on the Iowa River, (shh, it’s “man” made)!
+Janice, my sister, is the blonde with her hand over her face.

 Life really brings surprises, talent and beauty.
 Live it to it’s fullest and you won’t be disappointed.
 Each and every day is a new beginning.
 I know what it’s like to almost lose your life.